Marketing Tips For The Small Artisan Business Owner

-While using an online marketplace can be an easy way to get online and create opportunity to sell, make sure you find ways to connect and communicate with the folks that do buy from you.
+While using an online marketplace can be an easy way to get online and create an opportunity to sell, make sure you find ways to connect and communicate with the folks you buy from you.

-Many businesses are finding increased competition, raising fees, and changing rules impacting their sales in online market places.
+Many businesses are finding increased competition, raising fees, and changing rules impacting their online market sales.
 Communicating directly with customers gives you direct access to their future purchasing power outside of the fees and competition of third party marketplaces.